DerYeger/jan-mueller/content/en/blog/vue-masonry-wall.md

 ---
-title: Masonry layout in Vue 3
+title: Masonry layout for Vue 2 and Vue 3
-description: Responsive masonry layout with SSR support and zero dependencies for Vue 3.
+description: Responsive masonry layout with SSR support and zero dependencies for Vue 2 and Vue 3.
 createdAt: 2021-08-16
 tags: [Vue, Masonry, Layout]
 ---